yliuEmma/CS639FALL20website/docs/index.md

 If I choose to apply blur on the people in the video, I would get this result:
 ![personb](https://yliuemma.github.io/CS639FALL20website/test-videooutpersonb.gif)

+With just using CPU, the average processing time for each frame is around 0.2 sec, about 5 fps in this implementation.

+I have also tried to detect objects in images and process them with PixelLib library that can load in Mask R Cnn model.
+The average processing time for an image running on the CPU is around 0.7.

 ## Discussion
 Obviously I learned about YOLO and OpenCV, and I integrated image processing methods that I learned from CS639.